kyhau/ssllabs-scan/README.md

 [![SecretsScan](https://github.com/kyhau/ssllabs-scan/actions/workflows/secrets-scan.yml/badge.svg)](https://github.com/kyhau/ssllabs-scan/actions/workflows/secrets-scan.yml)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](http://en.wikipedia.org/wiki/MIT_License)

-This tool calls the SSL Labs [API v3](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md) to do SSL testings on the given hosts, and generates csv and html reports.
+This tool calls the SSL Labs API to do SSL testings on the given hosts, and generates csv and html reports.
+- The tool uses [API v4](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v4.md) if you provide your registered email with Qualys SSLLabs via the `--email` argument.
+- The tool uses [API v3](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md) if you do not specify the `--email` argument.
+Note that v3 will be being deprecated in 2024 by Qualys.

 All notable changes to this project will be documented in [CHANGELOG](./CHANGELOG.md).